-You were just rear-ended and sustained a whiplash injury.
+You were just rear-ended in Santa Cruz on Highway 17 and sustained a whiplash injury.
 You assume that you have relatively slight injuries and no serious issues to deal with, so you may assume that you can deal with it on your own.

 Why do people assume they can handle personal injury claims on their own?

 Many accident victims simply assume that they can handle personal injury claims without assistance for the following reasons…

 “My insurance company will take care of that.”

 You know the other driver is at fault for the accident.
 You have collision insurance on your vehicle and a good relationship with your insurance company.
 You may assume that you can just turn the claim over to your insurance company and let them deal with it.
 Unfortunately, the insurance company may not always have your best interests at heart, and may not fight for the full compensation you deserve after a serious accident.

 “I didn’t suffer serious injuries, so I shouldn’t really expect that much in compensation anyway.”